 Zachary Shaver – Head Volleyball Coach

-Zach Shaver is entering his first season as head coach at Yavapai College, taking over the
+Zach Shaver is entering his second season as head coach at Yavapai College, taking over the

 Roughrider program on April 1st, 2013.

 During the 2013 season Shaver led the team to an overall record of 18-14.
 The team got off to a blistering start in the ACCAC with a 6-0 record to start conference play.
 Two athletes from the 2013 squad earned All-Conference honors.
 Sophomore outside hitter Casey Johnson was voted to the All-ACCAC 2nd team (and All-Region 1 first team) and freshman middle blocker Braxton Fenter was voted to the All-ACCAC honorable mention team.

 Prior to Yavapai, Shaver spent the past 7 years as head coach at NCAA DII Indiana University of Pennsylvania.
 There he guided the Crimson Hawks to 20-win seasons in 2 of the last three years.